Pharmacology and Toxicology (PhD)

 1. Application forms.
 All candidates for admission to graduate programs at the University of Louisville must complete the online application form

-Applications are received at any time for starting dates of approximately August 1, however, for full consideration for IPIBS fellowships, applications should be received by January 15th of the prior calendar year.
-All credentials and/or communications should be submitted to the Graduate School, Graduate Admissions and should contain the student's full name and University of Louisville issued student ID.
-Admission on a conditional basis is a possibility in rare, special cases, even though application materials are incomplete.
+Applications are accepted year-round for start dates around August 1.
+However, to receive full consideration for IPIBS fellowships, applications should be submitted by January 15 of the same calendar year.
+All credentials and/or communications should be submitted to the Graduate School, Graduate Admissions, and must include the applicant's full name and University of Louisville issued student ID (if available).
+In rare and special cases, provisional admission may be granted even if some application materials are incomplete.
 Please contact the department for additional information.

 3. Transcripts.
 Applicants for admission to a degree program must submit an official transcript from each college attended.
 All University of Louisville transcripts will automatically be submitted with completion of an application.
 All applications are considered on an individual basis.
 Normally, a successful applicant will have an undergraduate GPA of 3.00 or higher and will have successfully completed sufficient coursework in biology, chemistry and mathematics.

 4. Statement of Experience and Professional Goals.
-At the time of application, a two to three page typed statement should be sent to introduce the student to the faculty of the Department, describing past educational, laboratory and relevant life experiences, as well as outlining professional goals after the degree program.
+At the time of application, a 2-3 page typed statement should be sent to introduce the student to the faculty of the Department, describing past educational, laboratory and relevant life experiences, as well as outlining professional goals after the degree program.
 This statement can be sent electronically to gradadm@louisville.edu.

 6. Personal Interview.
 Whenever possible, a personal interview, either in person or via Zoom, will be held before final offer and acceptance of a position in the PhD program.